apple-fritter/flowmark/README.md

 - To **autoformat Markdown on save in VSCode/Cursor** or any other editor that supports running a command on save.
-  Flowmark uses a readable format that makes diffs easy to read and use on GitHub.
-  It also normalizes all Markdown syntax variations (such as different header or formatting styles).
-This can be especially useful for documentation and editing workflows where clean diffs and minimal merge conflicts on GitHub are important.
   See [below](#use-in-vscodecursor) for recommended VSCode/Cursor setup.

 - As a **command line formatter** to format text or Markdown files using the `flowmark`